PragnyaBasu/Simon-Game/README.md

 ## Game Components:

-Game Board: Usually consists of four colored buttons (red, green, blue, and yellow).
+->Game Board: Usually consists of four colored buttons (red, green, blue, and yellow).
-Sequence Display: Lights up the buttons in a specific order which the player must memorize and replicate.
+->Sequence Display: Lights up the buttons in a specific order which the player must memorize and replicate.
-Sound Effects: Each button has a unique sound that plays when it lights up, aiding in the memorization process.
+->Sound Effects: Each button has a unique sound that plays when it lights up, aiding in the memorization process.
-Score Counter: Keeps track of how many sequences the player has successfully completed.
+->Score Counter: Keeps track of how many sequences the player has successfully completed.

 How to Play
-Start the Game: The game begins by lighting up one of the four buttons randomly.
+->Start the Game: The game begins by lighting up one of the four buttons randomly.
-Player's Turn: The player must press the button that lit up.
+->Player's Turn: The player must press the button that lit up.
-Sequence Progression: Each round, the game adds one more button to the sequence.
+->Sequence Progression: Each round, the game adds one more button to the sequence.
-Repeating the Sequence: The player must replicate the entire sequence in the correct order.
+->Repeating the Sequence: The player must replicate the entire sequence in the correct order.
-Increasing Difficulty: The sequence gets progressively longer, making it more challenging to remember.
+->Increasing Difficulty: The sequence gets progressively longer, making it more challenging to remember.
-Game Over: If the player presses a button out of sequence, the game ends.
+->Game Over: If the player presses a button out of sequence, the game ends.

 Technologies Used